 Airbnb agrees to give host data to New York City in settlement

-The agreement announced on Friday could cost Airbnb tens of thousands of listings in the Big Apple, but it also gets the home-share startup closer to its ultimate goal - clarifying its legal status in one of the San Francisco-based company's biggest domestic markets.
+The agreement could cost Airbnb tens of thousands of listings in the Big Apple, but it also gets the home-share startup closer to its ultimate goal - clarifying its legal status in one of the San Francisco-based company's biggest domestic markets.

 "We hope that our willingness to be transparent enables the State and the City to feel reassured that short-term rentals can be effectively regulated without blunt prohibitions," Airbnb co-founder Nathan Blecharczyk said in a message to hosts.

-"Now more than ever, regular New Yorkers should have the ability to occasionally share their home, activity that we believe should not be confused with illegal hotels."
+"Now, more than ever, regular New Yorkers should have the ability to occasionally share their home, activity that we believe should not be confused with illegal hotels," he added.

 In July 2018, the city passed a law that would force vacation-rental companies to share data about their hosts on a monthly basis, making it easier for the city to spot and fine violators.